Rakesh6720/Facial_Detection/README.md

 # Facial Detection
-A Python Convolutional Neural Network Trained for Facial Recognition
+A Python Convolutional Neural Network Trained for Facial Detection

 Convolutional Neural Networks (CNN) learn to recognize faces in images by training on a dataset which contains not only images of people but also a table of keypoints indexed by key-value pairs.
 For example, the dataset on which this notebook trained indexed facial keypoints in a CSV catalogued by (x,y) positions.
 Each image in the dataset included 68 coordinate pairs, which formed a keypoint mask of the face in an image.